keyboarderror/gr-multitransmit-rpitx/README.md

 # gr-multitransmit-rpitx
-A simple AM/FM/SSB modulator flowgraph for rpitx in GRC
+A simple AM/FM/SSB modulator flowgraph for rpitx for GRC 3.7x